Ben-Kerman/immersive/README.md

    contents of `jmdict_english.zip` from the Yomichan website.
-6. To enable deconjugation download deconjugation file from [here](https://mega.nz/#F!eyYwyIgY!3q4XQ3BhdvkFg9KsPe5avw!bz4ywa5A) and change the location `conjugation_dict' to the path of deconjugation file.
+6. To enable deconjugation download deconjugation file from [here](https://mega.nz/#F!eyYwyIgY!3q4XQ3BhdvkFg9KsPe5avw!bz4ywa5A) and change the value of `conjugation_dict` so it is set to the path of the deconjugation file you just downloaded.

 Your mpv config directory should contain the following files at this point: